-All absences due to severe weather will count against the total allowed by the school.
-The decision to close school due to weather will be made by the President and announced on local radio stations.
+When weather is severe, students must decide whether driving conditions are safe enough for them to attend classes.
+Students will be considered absent, however, if they cannot attend and are responsible for making up any work missed.
+The decision to close school due to weather will be made by the president and announced on local radio stations.
 If in doubt, call the school to find out when classes will be held.
 The number is (404) 235-1142.